home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 </div>

 ##### Disarming

-Users must opt in to the disarm by voice feature in the Alexa App.
+Users must opt-in to the disarm by voice feature in the Alexa App.
 Alexa will require a 4 digit voice personal identification number (PIN) for disarming.
 Configure a 4 digit PIN in the Alexa app, or use an existing 4 digit PIN code configured for the Alarm Control Panel.

 <p class='img'>
 <a href='/images/integrations/alexa/alexa_app_security_system_pin.png' target='_blank'>
   <img height='460' src='/images/integrations/alexa/alexa_app_security_system_pin.png' alt='Screenshot: Alexa App Security System PIN'/></a>
 </p>

 To use the exiting code configured for the Alarm Control Panel the `code` must be 4 digits and the `code_format` attribute must be `FORMAT_NUMBER`.
-After discovery the Alexa app will offer the ability to use the existing `code`, or create an additional 4 digit PIN to use with Alexa.
+After discovery, the Alexa app will offer the ability to use the existing `code`, or create an additional 4 digit PIN to use with Alexa.

 The existing code is never communicated to Alexa from Home Assistant.
 During disarming, Alexa will ask for a PIN.
 The PIN spoken to Alexa is relayed to Home Assistant and passed to the `alarm_control_panel.alarm_disarm` service.
 If the `alarm_control_panel.alarm_disarm` service fails for any reason, it is assumed the PIN was incorrect and reported to Alexa as an invalid PIN.

 #### Alert, Automation, Group, Input Boolean

 Turn on and off Alerts, Automations, Groups, and Input Boolean entities as switches.

 <kbd>